-Yet I’ve exactly been a big soup fan, but this month I’ve sat at the table many a time, soupspoon at the ready.
+Yet I’ve not exactly been a big soup fan, but this month I’ve sat at our table many a time, soupspoon at the ready.
 It just felt…right.
 Ya know?

 These recipes will keep you in good stead for weeks (and storms) to come.
-Of course, if you’d like to zhuzh things up a bit, you can bake off a loaf of herby sourdough bread or pastrami-and-cheese stuffed babka.
+Of course, if you’d like to zhuzh things up a bit, you can bake off a loaf of herby sourdough bread or no-knead cheddar chiles bread.

-A simple apple, celery, and walnut salad is a great sidekick to any of these soups.
+A simple apple, parmesan, and mixed green salad is a great sidekick to any of these soups.

 Whatever you do, please stay warm, dry, and full.